imtiazahmad007/ElasticSearchExamples/README.md

 ElasticSearchExamples
 =====================

 There is limited documentation on using the java API for ElasticSearch.
-This repo has some easy to follow examples on how to use the Java API.
+This repo contains a project that contains examples on how to use the Java API.